lehnqt/TiQC-ToQC/README.md

-# TiQ
+# TiQC-ToQC
-A Matlab package for implicit optimal quantum control with tensor networks.
+A Matlab library for implicit quantum control and optimal quantum control with tensor networks.